New-Christian-Bible-Study/swconcord-lang-vscode/README.md

 - Account for update of PPEs being separated by PPLs using a semicolon.

+### 0.4.9

+- Fix so Latin injections are always marked.

 ## Extension Development

 Development of the extension can be done as follows: